Last Updated: 08 July 2018

 Communications from The Trade Desk

-If you choose to receive our newsletter, we will use your email address to send the newsletter to you.
-If you no longer wish to receive marketing email communications, you can follow the unsubscribe instructions contained in the emails you receive or by contacting us at firstname.lastname@example.org.
+If you choose to receive our newsletter, or you are a client, we will use your email address to send the newsletter to you.
+If you no longer wish to receive marketing email communications, you can follow the unsubscribe instructions contained in the emails you receive or by contacting us at email@example.com.

 If you use Trade Desk Services, we will send you service-related announcements on occasions when we think it reasonably important to do so.
 For instance, we might email to alert you of product or services changes, or if our service is temporarily suspended for maintenance.